jtehranchi123/Portfolio/README.md

 # Portfolio
-Hi!
-Attached below is my personal portfolio link (work in progress) made in BootStrap, using HTML, CSS, JavaScript, and JQuery.
+Below is my personal portfolio link (work in progress) made in BootStrap, using HTML, CSS, JavaScript, and JQuery.
 Hope you enjoy!

 [My Portfolio Link](https://jtehranchi123.github.io/MyPortfolio/)